Integer points in convex polyhedra

 The study of integer points in convex polyhedra is motivated by questions such as "how many nonnegative integer-valued solutions does a system of linear equations with nonnegative coefficients have" or "how many solutions does an integer linear program have".
-Counting integer points in polyhedra or other questions about them arise in representation theory, commutative algebra, algebraic geometry, statistics, and computer science.
+Counting integer points in convex polyhedra or other questions about them arise in representation theory, commutative algebra, algebraic geometry, statistics, and computer science.

 The set of integer points, or, more generally, the set of points of an affine lattice, in a polyhedron is called Z-polyhedron, from the mathematical notation $\mathbb{Z}$ or Z for the set of integer numbers.

 Properties

 For a lattice Λ, Minkowski's theorem relates the number d(Λ) (the volume of a fundamental parallelepiped of the lattice) and the volume of a given symmetric convex set S to the number of lattice points contained in S.

 The number of lattice points contained in a polytope all of whose vertices are elements of the lattice is described by the polytope's Ehrhart polynomial.
 Formulas for some of the coefficients of this polynomial involve d(Λ) as well.